Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Introduction

-To our best knowledge, robust optimization models with uncertainty sets embedded in function spaces have so far only been considered in the context of robust control, where the primary goal is to develop algorithms for evaluating conservative approximations \citep{BH11}.
-In contrast, we study here a robust optimization problem in continuous time that admits a lossless time discretization and can, despite its non-convexity, be reformulated {\em exactly} as a tractable linear program.
+To our best knowledge, robust optimization models with uncertainty sets embedded in function spaces have so far only been considered in the context of robust control, where the primary goal is to develop algorithms for evaluating conservative approximations \citep{BH11}, and in the context of robust continuous linear programming, where the primary goal is to reduce robust to {\em non}-robust continuous linear programs, which can be addressed with existing algorithms \citep{ghate20}.
+In contrast, we study here a non-convex robust optimization problem with functional uncertainties that admits a lossless time discretization and can be reformulated {\em exactly} as a tractable linear program.
+Remarkably, the state-of-the-art methods for solving the deterministic counterparts of this robust optimization problem are based on methods from mixed-integer linear programming.
+To our best knowledge, we thus describe the first class of practically relevant mixed-integer linear programs that simplify to standard linear programs through robustification.